lightly-ai/lightly/docs/source/getting_started/main_concepts.rst

 Self-Supervised Learning
 ------------------------

-The figure below shows an overview of the different concepts used by the Lightly package and a schema of how they interact.
+The figure below shows an overview of the different concepts used by the Lightly SSL package and a schema of how they interact.
 The expressions in **bold** are explained further below.

 .. figure:: images/lightly_overview.png
    :align: center
-    :alt: Lightly Overview
+   :alt: Lightly SSL Overview

-    Overview of the different concepts used by the Lightly package and how they interact.
+   Overview of the different concepts used by the Lightly SSL package and how they interact.

 * **Dataset**
-   In Lightly, datasets are accessed through :py:class:`~lightly.data.dataset.LightlyDataset`.
+   In Lightly SSL, datasets are accessed through :py:class:`~lightly.data.dataset.LightlyDataset`.
    You can create a :py:class:`~lightly.data.dataset.LightlyDataset` from a directory of images or videos, or directly from a `torchvision dataset <https://pytorch.org/vision/stable/datasets.html>`_.
    You can learn more about this in our tutorial: